 If it is not related to teaching or preschool teaching specifically, you don’t need to include it.
-For instance, if you volunteer at an animal shelter, although great, it is not pertinent to the position.
+For instance, although excellent, it is not pertinent to the position if you volunteer at an animal shelter.
 Instead, use this space to highlight volunteer experience as a tutor or den mother of the boy scouts.
 These relevant community experience will be paramount if you have no work experience as a teacher.

 Additionally, use the professional development section to showcase any courses or workshops you’ve attended that shows your dedication to furthering your own understanding and educational experience within the preschool classroom.

-If you wish to include your technological proficiencies, make sure to include age-appropriate software and applications such as SMART Boards and Chromebooks.
+If you wish to include your technological proficiencies, make sure to have age-appropriate software and applications such as SMART Boards and Chromebooks.

 Should you Include Color or a Graphic on Your Resume?

 Adding color or an icon to your resume allows your resume and credentials to stand out against the many other applications.
 This is another preschool teacher resume writing tip that should not be overlooked.
 There are many design elements you can use to format an appealing education resume to increase interviews.

 As previously mentioned, there could be a lot of competition for the preschool teacher position you are applying for.
 Why not get a leg up on the competition by showcasing your resume to the hiring authority?